WithoutInternetTechnology/wit-ionic-sdk/README.md

 });
 ```

-Let’s now see how a WIT request looks like:
+Let’s now see the equivalent request using WIT:

 ```
 $wit.request({